promulo/pinga/README.md

 ## Running the tests

-The unit tests were based on `pytest`.
+The unit tests were written based on `pytest`.
 They can be executed by following these steps:
 ```
 $ python3 -m venv .venv-tests
 $ source .venv-tests/bin/activate